martinfrancois/wdio-mobile-utils-demo/README.md

 npm run dev.ios.setup
 ```

+Then copy the file `.env.default.template` as `.env.default` and fill out the missing environment variables.

 # Available Actions
 To run anything iOS related, a macOS machine must be used.
 Everything considering Android runs on Windows, Mac or Linux.